PiN Student Life

 Peer Mentorship Program

 All first-year PiN students are paired with a more senior peer mentor within the program.
 PiN peer mentors complete training in culturally aware mentorship, mental health first aid, Title IX, and navigating student resources across the University.
-Peer mentors meet with their mentees once a month throughout the G1 year and organize regular themed hang-outs around topics like making the most of your rotations, choosing a lab, preparing for your PQE, time management, and work-life balance in grad school.
+Peer mentors meet with their mentees regularly throughout the G1 year and organize regular themed hang-outs around topics like making the most of your rotations, choosing a lab, preparing for your PQE, time management, and work-life balance in grad school.

 PiN students have the opportunity to mentor post-baccalaureate trainees in lab research, grant writing, and generally preparing for and applying to graduate school.